- It is best to be punctual, but also be prepared to wait as the Sri Lankan sense of time is relaxed.

 - Presenting Business Cards: Use both hands (or the right hand only) when presenting a business card, making sure that the writing is facing the other person.
 Do not deal out your cards as though you were playing a game of cards; this risks being interpreted as rude.

 Personal relationships play a large role in Sri Lankan business culture.
 Third-party introductions are almost a necessity as Sri Lankans prefer to work with those they know and trust.
 They generally look for an honest commitment to the business relationship from you.
-Many business networks are often comprised of relatives and peers as nepotism is assumed to guarantee trust.
+Many business networks are often comprised of relatives and peers asis assumed to guarantee trust.

 In working to build confidence and loyalty in a business relationship, Sri Lankans tend to ask a great deal about their partners.
 You may consider some questions asked to be too personal or unrelated to the point at hand, but try to be patient and forthcoming for the sake of the business relationship.